How to Install RPM Fusion on Fedora 40 or 39

 Verify the RPM Fusion Installation

-After importing and enabling the desired RPM Fusion repositories, it’s important to verify that the installation was successful.
+After importing and enabling the desired RPM Fusion repositories, verifying that the installation was successful is important.
 To check whether the repositories have been added correctly, open the terminal and run the following grep command:

 dnf repolist | grep rpmfusion